-Nathaniel Gadsby, an Associate Solicitor in our Crime Team, represented a client charged with aiding and abetting the causing of death by dangerous driving.
+Nathaniel Gadsby, an Associate Solicitor in our Criminal Defence Team, represented a client charged with aiding and abetting the causing of death by dangerous driving.

 Nathaniel’s client, Mr U, was the passenger in a vehicle that collided with another at excess speed, tragically killing the driver of the second vehicle.
 The driver pleaded guilty to causing death by dangerous driving and received a substantial custodial sentence, yet the Crown Prosecution Service insisted they would proceed with three charges against Mr U, namely: